Fischer14/Final-Project-Romy/README.md

 Create tasks effortlessly, keep track of your progress, and resolve them like a pro.
 Task Planner is the perfect web application to supercharge your productivity.

-:rocket: Create Tasks: Add tasks with just a few clicks.
+🚀 Create Tasks: Add tasks with just a few clicks.

-:chart_with_upwards_trend: Track Progress: Stay organized with a clean dashboard that gives you a clear overview of all your tasks and their status.
+📈 Track Progress: Stay organized with a clean dashboard that gives you a clear overview of all your tasks and their status.

-:white_check_mark: Resolve with Ease: Mark completed tasks and watch your accomplishments stack up.
+✅ Resolve with Ease: Mark completed tasks and watch your accomplishments stack up.

 Get started with Task Planner today and conquer your tasks like a pro!
 Sign up now and unlock a world of productivity.